passportpowell/project-2/README.md

 ## User Stories
 - Main page
-As a visiting user: I would like to see what the Website is about and to have quiz access to the quiz.
+As a visiting user I would like to see what the website is about and to have access to the quiz.

 ### Future Features
 - Multiplayer
 - Save top 10 Scores
 - Category Selection